chanshiyucx/blog/journal/004-interview-simulation.md

 When debugging a complex software issue, I follow a systematic approach that involves several steps.
 First, I reproduce the issue in a controlled environment to isolate the problem.
 Then, I gather as much information as possible, such as error messages, logs, and stack traces.
 Next, I analyze the code and look for possible causes of the problem, such as syntax errors, logical errors, or performance issues.
 Then, I test different solutions and verify the results.
 Finally, I document the solution and share it with the team.
 Throughout the process, I stay organized, methodical, and persistent.

+### SSR

+> When would you choose server-side rendering versus client-side rendering?

+I choose SSR when I need fast initial page loads, SEO benefits, or when users have slow connections.
+It's great for content-heavy sites, landing pages, and public-facing pages.

+I choose CSR for highly interactive applications where user experience after initial load is more important than first paint time.
+It's better for dashboards, admin panels, or apps behind authentication.

 ## Development

 ### Event Loop